JaspervB-tud/AmpliDiff/README.md

 ##Amplicon parameters
 -aw                    : Amplicon width.
 Default is 200.
 -mm                    : Number of allowed mismatches during amplicon differentiation.
 Default is 0.
 -mt                    : Number of allowed misalignment characters in an amplicon.
-Default is 20.
+Default is -1 in which case 10% of the amplicon width is used.
 ##Primer parameters
 -pw                    : Primer size.
 Default is 25.
 -sw                    : Search window flanking an amplicon.
 Default is 50.